Shaking Beef with Vietnamese Red Rice

 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

 One of my favorite magazines is Cook’s Illustrated and there is a reason for it.
 I don’t think that I’ve ever made a recipe from them that hasn’t worked out.
-I would say that we have enjoyed almost every recipe that I’ve made from them.
 One of the reasons is because they test and retest every single recipe.
 They also usually talk about why a recipe works which I enjoy reading.

-The Vietnamese Red Rice turns red from tomato paste.
+The Vietnamese Red Rice turns red from the tomato paste.
 I thought that was a little odd because I always associate taste paste with Italian food but realize it can be in just about any food.
 It adds a bit of flavor and texture to the rice which is nice.
-It’s just something a little different from traditional rice but be careful when you are cooking it as I ended up with a little bit burnt on the bottom of my pan.

 The beef and rice are both fairly simple recipes to make and it took me about 30 minutes to make both and have a complete meal.
 While the beef recipe calls for sirloin steak tips I simply used sirloin steaks cut into cubes.
 It was a good cut of meat to use in this dish.